-In the case of complex rules there is a higher possibility of different registries implementing them differently even using the same IDN table, which can cause consumer confusion.
-Thus, having a clearer format helps address the problem alleviates the risk of cybersquatting and consumer confusion.

-The WG also considered RySG comments 6.2-6.4 and notes that some of these are implementation level comments by RySG – e.g. transition time and tool requirements, so may not be addressed by the guidelines.
+The WG has also considered RySG comments 6.2-6.4 and notes that some of these are implementation level comments by RySG – e.g. transition time and tool requirements, so may not be addressed by the guidelines.
 The WG notes that ICANN has already made a LGR Tool to process IDN tables in LGR format available online and also released its code for re-use.
-There are also continued discussion on publication of IDN tables at IANA platform more effective.
-The WG realizes the implementation challenges registries may face and, therefore, the WG will consult with RySG to determine a reasonable time to implement the LGR format, instead of requiring it immediately to come in effect after the publication of the guidelines and will note it in the guidelines.
+There are also continued discussions on making the process of publication of IDN tables at IANA platform more effective.
+The WG realizes the implementation challenges registries may face and, therefore, the WG will consult with RySG to determine a reasonable time to implement the LGR format, instead of requiring it to come in effect immediately after the publication of the guidelines and will note it in the guidelines.

 RySG7: It is suggested that for Guideline 9 the definition of stability is too broad and too open for interpretation for IDN Guidelines.
 The relevant standards should be only standards-track or Best Current Practice RFCs by IETF.

 RySG7 Analysis: The WG does not intend to define the terms “security” and “stability”.
-It has taken away the reference to the definitions originally reused from the Registry Services Evaluation Policy of the gTLDs and will be using these terms without an explicit definition, with the intention that relevant applicable definitions will be inherited from existing arrangements, e.g. from the respective contracts for the gTLDs.
+It is deleting the reference to the definitions provided, which were reused from the Registry Services Evaluation Policy of the gTLDs, and will be using these terms without an explicit definition, with the intention that relevant applicable definitions will be inherited from existing arrangements, e.g. from the respective contracts for the gTLDs.
 RySG8: The term “same registrant” should be defined in Guideline 12.

-RySG8 Analysis: The wording has been updated to “same registrant as the primary IDN label” to make it clearer.
+RySG8 Analysis: The wording will be updated to “same registrant as the primary IDN label” to make it clearer.

 RySG9: Guideline 12 should be further clarified by stating that registry operator must publish the variant activation policy in its public website.